shawnmckinney/LdapEntityManager/DESIGN.md

 ### DAO
 Load the name/value pairs from the Map into LDAP attributes and perform the LDAP operation.

+Contained in the dao package.
+It's comprised of the following:
+- BaseDao.java: boilerplate functionality for interacting with the LDAP data layer.
+- ConnectionProvider.java: a connection pool implementation.
+- ResourceUtil.java utilities for processing needed by the DAO functions.
+- TrustStoreManager.java used during LDAPS and TLS connections.
+- EntityDao.java functions to read, write and search the LDAP entities.

+Of these, the EntityDao's design is novel.
+It depends on the caller passing the input data in maps containing a dictionary of attribute names and their associated values.
+It's expected that this code will have to change as it matures to handle more complex use cases.
+Eventually, if the design's successful, it'll stabilize.

+This is the advantage of LEM over other LDAP CRUD APIs.
+Adapting to a variety of complex mappings without code changes.

 ### Tests
 Test cases in EntityTest.java under the test/java folder.